berndab/supervised_learning/README.md

 ### Analysis

+### Overview
-Financial institutions make the majority of their profits providing loans to low-credit-risk borrowers.
-This is because low-credit-risk borrowers are the largest market segment of the credit market.
-High credit-risk borrowers are much smaller segment of the credit market because they are only able to obtain loans with much higher interest rates.
-Therefore, fewer of these borrowers have the financial resources to pay a higher interest rate for a loan.
-In order for a financial institution to maximize their share of the low-credit-risk segment of the credit market and maximize profits from this market segment, financial institution need to maximize the number of loans made to low-credit-risk borrows.
-To do this, they must minimize misclassifying high credit-risk borrowers as low-credit-risk borrowers and minimize misclassifying low-credit-risk borrowers as high-credit-risk borrowers.
+Financial institutions make most of their profits providing loans to low-credit-risk borrowers.
+This is because low-credit-risk borrowers are the largest market segment of the credit market and have the lowest loan default rate.
+High-credit-risk borrowers are much smaller segment of the credit market because they either cannot qualify for a loan or can only obtain a loan with much higher interest rates.
+Therefore, financial institutions must maximize the loans that they make to the low-credit-risk credit market segment to maximize their profits.

+To maximize the low-credit-risk loans made, the primary goal of the risk process of these financial institutions is to accurately classify low-credit-risk borrowers.
+If their credit risk processes misclassifies a significant number of high-credit-risk borrower as low-credit-risk, these institutions it will significantly reduce their profits because these loans to  actual high-credit-risk borrowers would have a much higher default rate.
+Therefore, the credit risk classification machine learning model chosen must have a high precision in predicting low-credit-risk borrowers.

+The secondary goal of the credit risk classification process for these institutions must be to minimize the number of low-credit-risk borrowers that are misclassified as high-credit-risk borrows.
+If a significant number of low-credit-risk borrowers are misclassified as high-credit-risk, then they would be denied a loan by mistake.
+This would reduce the financial institutions profits and reduce their market share the low-credit-risk market segment.
+Therefore, the credit risk classification machine learning model chosen must also have a high recall in predicting low-credit-risk borrowers.

 In addition, financial institutions want to minimize losses from load defaults.
 To do this. these institution needs to minimize the amount of loans given to high credit-risk borrowers.
-Therefore, if a potential borrower is a high credit-risk, the financial institution wants to avoid misclassifying the borrower as a low-credit-risk.
+If potential borrower is an actual high credit-risk borrower, then financial institution must accurate classify him accurately as a high-credit-risk.
 Since high-credit-risk borrowers are a small part of the credit market, financial institution are willing to have a high number of low-credit-risk borrowers misclassified as high credit-risk borrows in order to insure a high probability classifying actual high-credit-risk borrowers as high-credit-risk.
 This is because the total number of borrow classified as high credit-risk borrowers overall will be small even including misclassified low-credit-risk borrows.
+Therefore, the credit risk classification machine learning model chosen must also have a high recall in predicting high-credit-risk borrowers.

-To achieve these two goals of
+In summary to achieve these two goals of

-*Maximizing the number of loans made to low-credit-risk borrowers *Insuring that actual high credit-risk borrowers are predicted as high credit-risk borrowers
+* Maximizing the number of loans made to low-credit-risk borrowers
+* Insuring that actual high credit-risk borrowers are predicted as high credit-risk borrowers

 the financial institution must choose a machine learning model that

-* Predicts low-credit-risk borrowers with high precision and a high recall
-* Predicts high-credit-risk borrowers with a high recall
+Predicts low-credit-risk borrowers with high precision and a high recall Predicts high-credit-risk borrowers with a high recall

+#### Model Peformance Comparison

 Looking at the candidate machine learning models for predicting credit risk, all of them predict low-credit-risk borrowers with a precision of 1.
 Therefore, the two machine learning models with the lowest sensitivity in predicting low-credit-risk borrowers, logistic regression with cluster centroids resampling and logistic regression with SMOTEENN resampling, can be eliminated.